AngleProtocol/angle-docs/governance/veangle/interest.md

 In practice, the redistribution of interest to veANGLE token holder is currently at 50%.
 Here is how it is happening:

 - 50% of all interest generated are converted to USDC.
-For instance, interest accumulated are swapped to USDC.
 - The USDC are deposited into the protocol against sanUSDC_EUR.
 - The sanUSDC_EUR are then redeemable by veANGLE holders according to the distribution detailed below.